“I purchased the #UDK and the tiers helped me kill all three of my drafts!”

 In the example above, we assume Tier 2 RBs and WRs have the same value, but that is not always the case.
 While top Tier RBs and WRs may carry similar values, some drafters may consider a Tier 2 WRs superior to the Tier 2 RBs.
 Once you add in the QB’s and TEs, a Tier 1 Player, such as the #1 QB, Aaron “I have my own tier” Rodgers, does not carry the same value as a Tier 1 RB or WR.
 He is the 24th player off the board in current ADP, right between the 12th RB and 12th WR.

 *This image was taken pre-NFL draft.
 The image is simply being used as an example and does not reflect the Ballers’ current tiered rankings.
-Sign-up for the Ultimate Draft Kit for the most up-to-date rankings and tiers!
+Get the Ultimate Draft Kit for the most up-to-date rankings and tiers!

 The #1 QB has his own tier yet he is only equivalent in drafts to a Tier 4 RB or a Tier 3 WR.
 This is exactly how we can start to recognize “reaches” and “steals” as the draft progresses.
 The first few rounds are important, but the mid and late rounds are where championships are won.